nikolouzos/VentureLens/README.md

 Key points of the ELv2:
 - ✅ Use and modify the code for internal purposes
 - ✅ Distribute the code as part of your non-competing applications
-- ❌ Use the code to create a product that competes with IdeaForge
+- ❌ Use the code to create a product that competes with VentureLens
-- ❌ Provide IdeaForge as a managed service to third parties
+- ❌ Provide VentureLens as a managed service to third parties

 For more information about the Elastic License v2.0, visit [Elastic License FAQ](https://www.elastic.co/licensing/elastic-license).